LeslieWongCV/Simply-Drag-N-Drop/README.md

 - Pillow==8.0.1

 ## Usage
-To run this tool, simply specify the path of the data folder using `SimplyDragNDrop.py -path PATH-TO-DATA`
+To run this tool, simply specify the path of the data folder using.
+`SimplyDragNDrop.py -path PATH-TO-DATA`

 The path of the data file should be like this: